Porcupine Tomato, Devil’s Thorn

 The genus, Solanum L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 1,231 species in the Solanum genus (as of 2-23-21 when I last updated this page).
+As of 12-18-21 when this page was last updated, Plants of the World Online lists 1,236 species in the Solanum genus.
 It is a member of the plant family Solanaceae with 100 genera.
-Those numbers could change as updates are made (and likely will).
+Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.